windsuzu/console.jay/content/english-grammar/Passive Verbs with Two Objects.md

 There are some passive verbs can be acted as **[[Verbs with two objects (To or For)|verbs with two object]]**.
 Some common ones are: **bring, get, give, make, offer, promise, send, show, etc.**

 With these verbs, you can either make direct object or indirect object into subject in the sentence.
-For example:
+For example, we can rephrase the active sentences into passive sentences like below:

 ```py
 # Active sentence